 How does conscious breathing create peace?

 Conscious breathing creates peace by allowing you to grow more alert.
 It’s one way to switch on the awareness that lies dormant within you.
 Once this energy awakens, it forms a steadiness where thoughts and emotions cannot take over your inner space.
-As you connect with this field, it’s possible to allow discomfort while your mind releases its past baggage.
+As you connect with this field, it’s possible to allow discomfort while the mind releases its past baggage.

-As your mind releases its baggage, unwanted thoughts come up for you to allow their release.
+As the mind releases its baggage, unwanted thoughts come up for you to allow their release.
 If such thoughts arise, can you let them be?
 Without trying to avoid or hold distance from them?
 As a mature person, you have the wisdom to face and dissolve fears or past troubles.
-The answers to your problems soon follow as your mind relaxes.
+The answers to your problems soon follow as the mind relaxes.
 This surrender lets the wisdom of life flow through your body.
 You then go beyond your mind’s limits, and a journey of inner peace begins.
-Conscious breathing is a way for you to start this course by activating your inner awareness.
+Conscious breathing is a way to start this course by activating your inner awareness.